sumit-chillal/Intelligent-Adaptive-Fleet-Level-OTA/docs/Memory.md

 **2026-08-15 — Session 3.** Phase 2A.
 Adaptive engine, crypto, firmware packaging; 38 tests passing including the exact demo scenario and five attack tests.
 Discovered D15: the scripted 2-of-5 failure sits exactly at the abort threshold and would halt rather than shrink.
 Python 3.14 → 3.12 detour (D11).

 **2026-08-16 — Session 4.** Phase 2B.
 Postgres schema with the append-only event log, nine tables, migrations applied.
 Async session layer with startup preflight.
 MQTT bridge: topic router, Pydantic message schemas, idempotent ingestion, offline reaper.
 Confirmed D12 (no APAC region) and Q6 (per-topic ACLs available on the free tier — corrects an earlier wrong claim).
 Fixed the partial-index / ON CONFLICT fault (D16) and the misleading error classification.
 Laptop D moved out of OneDrive to `~/Projects/convoy`; all five containers connected and announced their configured failure profiles correctly.

+**2026-08-17 — Session 5.** Orchestrator, eligibility gate and device-side OTA path written and committed.
+NOT yet run end-to-end — no campaign has been started against real devices.
+Next session: start with ONE device on Laptop D (campaign:create --device tcu_D_001), confirm offer → chunks → SUCCESS, then widen to the full fleet and watch for the adaptive banner.